alexozy/first-website/README.md

  Clean up and condense a companies provided application code without changing the functionality of the webpage.

- In this project we tackled .html and .css code and used the "do not repeat yourself" or D.R.Y approach to clean up the code.
+ In this project we tackled .html and .css code and used the "do not repeat yourself" or D.R.Y approach to clean it up.

 ## Project Mock-Up